IUHPST/DLMPST

 DLMPST Commissions

-The DLMPST has four inter-division commissions shared with DHST:
+The DLMPST has three inter-division commissions shared with DHST:

-In addition to that, there are two DLMPST Commissions:
+In addition to that, there are three DLMPST Commissions:

 Commission for History and Philosophy of Computing